Background

 I can put it otherwise.
 The abusive parents' language takes over and does not allow the child to develop his or her own linguistic capabilities, language comprehension, and ultimately language usage.

-So the abused and traumatized child withdraws from the world and loses access to space and spatial processing and is exposed to the misuse of language, the egregious misuse of language, in order to induce in the child fear, trauma, negative effects, negative emotions, such as anger and so on and so forth.
+So the abused and traumatized child withdraws from the world and loses access to space and spatial processing and is exposed to the misuse of language, the egregious misuse of language, in order to induce in the child fear, trauma, negative affects, negative emotions, such as anger and so on and so forth.

 So the child kind of renounces language and takes on the parent's language, a process known as identification, introjection, incorporation.

-Now, these two flaws which are induced in the child by the dead mother or the dead parent, if you wish, the dead mother, the parent, parental figure, who is the primary caregiver but is absent, impressive, hateful, selfish, instrumentalizing, parentifying, pedestalizing, idolizing, pampering, smothering, etc. All these are forms of abuse.
+Now, these two flaws which are induced in the child by the dead mother or the dead parent, if you wish, the dead mother, the parent, parental figure, who is the primary caregiver but is absent, oppressive, hateful, selfish, instrumentalizing, parentifying, pedestalizing, idolizing, pampering, smothering, etc. All these are forms of abuse.
+This kind of parent induces the dual flaws, the twin flaws that are described.

 Now, when you're not integrated with reality, when you have no conception of space, you cannot tell the external from the internal.
 Space is about the external, obviously, you are embedded in space.
 So space is not you, space is outside to you.
 It's an outside phenomenon.